tylerreichle/mario_js/README.md

 ## Technical Details

-Game viewport updates to follow Mario based of his current x pos on the canvas.
+Game viewport updates to follow Mario based of his current x-position on the canvas.
 Render will only draw entities currently in the viewport, preventing unnessesary usage of resources and memory.

 ```javascript
 // game.js